gepengqiang2025/SGA-YOLO/README.md

 We provide the HIT-UAV dataset used in our work.
 You can download it by the following link: [dataset.](https://github.com/suojiashun/HIT-UAV-Infrared-Thermal-Dataset)

-We provide the key modules used in our work in this repository (see the main branch).
+We provide the codes of key modules used in our work in this repository (see the main branch).

 ## Publication
 ```